Aimen-prog/DNACompress/README.md

 <br>

-<b>caution</b>: The entry for Huffman compression  and BWT (encryption + decryption) should be either text or file, otherwise (if a text is written in text box and after that a file is selected) both will be joined to make a one and unique sequence.
-If not sure press button reset, re-enter sequence and re-execute.
+<b>caution</b>: For the entry of BWT and Huffman (except decompression where input is directly from button), if a .txt file is selected, the text box is disabled thus not considered, to make only one way of entry not both.
+The button reset give you the possibility to clear entries and re-enter sequence before executing.

 # How to execute
 This Gui program is executable like this: